Tax treat: the different rules in claiming tax relief on use of home

 General rule |

-May claim all business expenses or if an expense is part-business/part-private may claim an identifiable proportion of that expense. |
+May claim all business expenses or if an expense is part-business / part-private may claim an identifiable proportion of that expense. |

-May only claim expenses if incurred wholly, necessarily and exclusively in performance of employment duties.
-This excludes expenses which are part-business/part- private.
+May only claim expenses if incurred wholly, exclusively and necessarily in performance of employment duties.
+This excludes expenses that are part-business/part-private.
 Where home working is undertaken by personal preference no claim is possible. |

 What type of expenses |